macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 16: June 18, 2018

+**Today's Progress**: #R2D16 Filemaker developing all morning.
+Practicing JS with 4 kata "Do I get a bonus?", "Who is going to pay for the wall?", "Kata Example Twist" & "Man in the west" #Codewars. #100DaysOfCode

+**Thoughts:** I finish 8 kyu kata in less than 2 minutes

 ## Day 15: June 17, 2018

-**Today's Progress**: #R2D14 Filemaker developing for customer and practicing JS with 4 kata "Returning Strings", "Simple Fun #352: Reagent Formula", "Subtract the Sum" & "Grasshopper - Debug" Rank #18100 #Codewars. #100DaysOfCode
+**Today's Progress**: #R2D15 Filemaker developing for customer and practicing JS with 4 kata "Returning Strings", "Simple Fun #352: Reagent Formula", "Subtract the Sum" & "Grasshopper - Debug" Rank #18100 #Codewars. #100DaysOfCode

 **Thoughts:** I finish 8 kyu kata in less than 2 minutes

 ## Day 14: June 16, 2018

-**Today's Progress**: #R2D13 Reading about and practicing JS with kata "Beginner - Lost Without a Map", "String cleaning" & "The falling speed of petals" #Codewars. #100DaysOfCode
+**Today's Progress**: #R2D14 Reading about and practicing JS with kata "Beginner - Lost Without a Map", "String cleaning" & "The falling speed of petals" #Codewars. #100DaysOfCode

 **Thoughts:**

 ## Day 13: June 15, 2018

-**Today's Progress**: #R2D12 30% completed of JS course at #Udemy.
+**Today's Progress**: #R2D13 30% completed of JS course at #Udemy.
 Practicing JS with kata "Difference of Volumes of Cuboids", "How good are you really?" & "CSV representation of array" #Codewars. #100DaysOfCode

 **Thoughts:**